Address by His Highness the Aga Khan

 It was this intellectual heritage that inspired my grandfather, as Imam of the Ismaili Muslim community, to make education a top priority.
 In fact, he started the first Aga Khan School in Africa over 110 years ago in Bagamoyo, Tanzania.

-And that same legacy was in our minds when we began planning for this new Aga Khan University.
+That same legacy was in our minds when we began planning for this new Aga Khan University.

 Today, the Aga Khan University remains the only privately supported University with major academic programs on both the Asian and the African continents.